Benefits of Participation

 It is obvious why students and their parents reap once-in-a-lifetime benefits when participating in the IUHPFL experience.
 But how does this affect the student's teacher(s) and school?
 What happens to the student while abroad?

 Once students return from the IUHPFL experience, they are required to support their foreign language classrooms, assist teachers and mentor fellow classmates.
-The effect students have on the classroom cannot be underestimated, not only because of the advanced language capabilities — on average fifth semester college and worth up to 14 credit hours* — but also because of the students increased maturity.
+The effect students have on the classroom cannot be underestimated, not only because of the advanced language capabilities — on average fifth semester college* — but also because of the students increased maturity.

 “Students who have spent an immersion summer with the IUHPFL have a marked impact on their school which extends well beyond the classroom walls.
 In sharing the cultural lessons they have experienced firsthand, in conveying the obvious delight and sense of confidence gained from stretching themselves linguistically and intellectually in ways unforeseen, in modeling for others the human potential for bridging the gaps of cultural misunderstanding — the individual returning to home from the IUHPFL experience induces peers and adults to open their minds and to explore, embrace and value new worlds.”